Fundamental analysis of equity shares is the basic understanding of the basic foundation of every share before investing.

 D/E Ratio = Total Liabilities of a company / Total Shareholder’s Equity

 D/E is used to calculate the debt of a company.
-Investing in a company having more debt will be always a danger sign for investors.
+Investing in a company having more debt will be always a dangerous sign for investors.

 8. CURRENT RATIO:

-Current ratio is the calculation of the total asset divided by total liabilities
+The current ratio is the calculation of the total asset divided by the total liabilities

 Current ratio = Total Assets / Total Liabilities